Cry Baby (Melanie Martinez album): Marketing and packaging

-The album was released on August 14, 2015, by Atlantic Records, through digital download, CD, vinyl, and audio cassette.
-The vinyl and CD have special packaging, which includes a storybook that follows the album by illustrator Chloe Tersigni.
+Cry Baby was released on August 14, 2015, through Atlantic Records, as a digital download, CD, vinyl, and audio cassette tape formats.
+The vinyl and CD contained special packaging, which included a storybook that follows the album by illustrator Chloe Tersigni.
+The storybook became available in the pre-order bundle, featuring rhymes and illustrations based on the album, written by Martinez herself.